 During my time working for some of the big multiples I found it easy to integrate my upbringing into my career in community pharmacy.
 I was fortunate to have some great area managers who wanted me to progress and I took on more senior roles, such as leading a cluster of branches, working on projects like 'Healthy Living Pharmacy' and working closely with the area manager to organise regional teams and work towards regional goals.
 All these opportunities were taken onboard alongside striving for better clinical and business outcomes from my own branch.
 With my community roles I embarked on a clinical diploma in tow to enhance my clinical practice by gaining a better understanding of key conditions as well as being proactive with my career.

-I currently work as a Business Development Manager with Leyden Delta, who manufactures and monitors Zaponex in the UK.
+I currently work as a Business Development Manager for Magna Laboratories, who provide specialist mental health services to hospitals in the UK.
 My company was looking for a CV with a blend of business and clinical skills littered with other key indicators such as people management, field working and evidence of CPD to name a few.
 This is where pharmacists can provide a unique set of skills which no other healthcare professional can gain so easily and early on in their career.

 My day to day role is very, very varied, think of my title as an umbrella term for project managing many different aspects of the business.
 This has included homecare business development, tendering for NHS contracts, new service development, key account management, business development and education delivery.
 I work primarily in sales and marketing but there are huge overlaps where I could be attending conferences and networking to liaising with the medical information department to resolve clinical queries or setting up contracts for new business and negotiating the commercial aspects.
 Everyday is different and an opportunity to learn.